 4. Appealing to Power Reviewers

 This step is a little challenging.
-It requires several ounces of decorum, but can reap excellent payoff.
+It requires several ounces of decorum but can reap an excellent payoff.
 Most cities have a handful of power reviewers on websites like Yelp.
-These are people who have taken on the job of amateur critic, giving honest and trusted reviews that others look to for guidance in the businesses they should patronize.
+These are people who have taken on the job of the amateur critic, giving honest and trusted reviews that others look to for guidance in the businesses they should patronize.
 Some review sites allow business owners to privately message reviewers.
-Being polite, honest and straightforward when talking to a power reviewer will be appreciated.
+Being polite, honest, and straightforward when talking to a power reviewer will be appreciated.
 A statement like “I’ve noticed that you’ve reviewed a lot of my favorite places, so you clearly have great taste!
-I have a new restaurant that seems right up your alley and I’d love for you to come check it out” is pleasant without being overbearing or obnoxious.
+I have a new restaurant that seems right up your alley and I’d love for you to come to check it out” is pleasant without being overbearing or obnoxious.

 5. Help Staff Understand The Importance Of Reviews

 It can be difficult to get your staff to feel as driven about bringing in reviews as you are, and that makes some amount of sense.
 You have more to lose than they do if your business fails.
 To get staff interested in obtaining reviews and keep them interested, a rewards system wherein any staff member whose name is mentioned positively in a review receives a small bonus, extra break or some other workable long term reward can go a long way in keeping staff focused on generating positive reviews from customers.